-I was fortunate that I grew up in a home where we would sit around the dining room, and my mother would tell us stories about our ancestors.
+I was fortunate to grow up in a home where we would sit around the dining room, and my mother would tell us stories about our ancestors.
 My mother was into genealogy and was always learning new stories about our ancestors.
-One question that came up was, who are really our ancestors?
+One question that came up was, who are our ancestors?

 Are Your Uncles and Cousins Ancestors?
 Who Are Our Ancestors?

 In some cultures, the definition of an ancestor can be confusing.
-For example, in Vietnam, they will consider almost anyone they are related to – even a distant uncle or cousin as a relative.
+For example, in Vietnam, they consider almost anyone they are related to – even a distant uncle or cousin- a relative.
 They may also consider very distant relatives as ancestors.

 But the Oxford dictionary definition helps to clear this up as they define an ancestor as: